-Red spider mites are a garden pest that affects a wide variety of plants, but is most commonly affect azaleas and camellias.
-Once you get an infestation, you will find red spider mites everywhere on the plant and it is important to take care of the infestation before the plant becomes permanently damages.
+Red spider mites are a garden pest that affects a wide variety of plants but most commonly affect azaleas and camellias.
+Once you get an infestation, you will find red spider mites everywhere on the plant and it is important to take care of the infestation before the plant becomes permanently damaged.
 Let’s take a look at red spider mite control.

 What is a Red Spider Mite?